 Where to Stay near Kerman Bazaar

 Looking for hotels near Bazaar?
-Here are some the nearest hotels: the budget Akhavan Hotel.
+Here are some of the nearest hotels: the budget Akhavan Hotel.
 If you prefer to stay in a luxury hotel, choose Hotel Pars Kerman or Golden Days Residence.

 Kerman Bazaar Location